 Users can start conversations and keep them organized by topic, project, or teams thanks to the channels to keep all the conversations and files in order.
 Its search features make it easy to retrieve documents and conversations in the archive.

 Well-known, and owned by Microsoft, Skype has a version for Businesses and did some restyling and rebranding.
 In recent years.
 Skype is still a solid solution for calls and video calls.

-Skype has a mobile app for quick calls, and the desktop app offers easy-to-use screen sharing functionalities.
+Skype has a mobile app for quick calls, and the desktop app offers easy-to-use screen-sharing functionalities.

 Better for: one-on-one virtual meetings

-Previously called Google Hangouts, Google Meet is the tool for group video calls and meetings.
+Previously called Google Hangouts, Google Meet is a tool for group video calls and meetings.
 It pairs with the Google Chat app, and it’s integrated with several other G Suite products, such as Gmail, and Google Calendar.